 - It helps in understanding your situation and problem in more depth

 - It provides a deep understanding of what are the weaknesses of the style you may consider and how you will overcome these weaknesses.

-- You may not find any solution for your problem and you can be inspired to create new style or pattern.
+- You may not find any solution to your problem and you can be inspired to create a new style or pattern.

 - They are reusable

 - They have a standard definition in which supports interoperability.